tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    timer to the initial value.
 One situation where this might occur is when a rehandshake is used after substantial data transfer.

-### ChangeCipherSpec

-   As with TLS, the ChangeCipherSpec message is not technically a handshake message but MUST be treated as part of the same flight as the associated Finished message for the purposes of timeout and retransmission.
-This creates a potential ambiguity because the order of the ChangeCipherSpec cannot be established unambiguously with respect to the handshake messages in case of message loss.

-   This is not a problem with any current TLS mode because the expected set of handshake messages logically preceeding the ChangeCipherSpec is predictable from the rest of the handshake state.
-However, future modes MUST take care to avoid creating ambiguity.

-### CertificateVerify and Finished Messages
+##  CertificateVerify and Finished Messages

-   CertificateVerify and Finished messages have the same format as in TLS.
+   CertificateVerify and Finished messages have the same format as in TLS 1.3.
 Hash calculations include entire handshake messages, including DTLS-specific fields: message_seq, fragment_offset, and fragment_length.
-However, in order to remove sensitivity to handshake message fragmentation, the Finished MAC MUST be computed as if each handshake message had been sent as a single fragment.
-Note that in cases where the cookie exchange is used, the initial ClientHello and HelloVerifyRequest MUST NOT be included in the CertificateVerify or Finished MAC computations.
+However, in order to remove sensitivity to handshake message fragmentation, the CertificateVerify and the Finished messages MUST be computed as if each handshake message had been sent as a single fragment following the algorithm described in Section 4.4.1 and Section 4.4.3 of {{I-D.ietf-tls-tls13}}, respectively.

-###  Alert Messages
+##  Alert Messages

    Note that Alert messages are not retransmitted at all, even when they occur in the context of a handshake.
 However, a DTLS implementation